-It is possible to prove the value of HR psychometrics but only if you simplify the results, says one organisational psychology expert.
+Showing the value of HR psychometrics to your fellow executives can be done provided you simplify the results, says one organisational psychology expert

 An experienced organisational psychologist and HR executive, Munroe feels that this negative reputation is well deserved, as HR has failed to show how this process is in fact a critical business process.